speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

 ## **Overview**

 SpeakCare is an ambient listening system for nurses that captures audio conversations, processes them, and generates structured clinical documentation ready for submission to Electronic Health Records (EHR) systems.
-The microphone escorts the nurse during the whole shift and any conversation can potentially be used to create and improve documentation.
+The microphone escorts the nurse during the whole shift, and any conversation can potentially be used to create and improve documentation.

 The architecture ensures scalability, fault tolerance, and compliance with HIPAA.